wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/jmeter-samplers.md

 java -jar jmeter-corda.jar <other args...> -XaddditionalSearchPaths=/home/<user>/mySampler.jar;<node installation dir>/cordapps/myCordapp.jar
 ```

-When using JMeter servers for remote invocation, the exact same version of the sampler JAR needs to be deployed on each
+When using JMeter servers for remote invocation, the exact same version of the sampler `.jar` needs to be deployed on each
 server, and be added to the command line of the JMeter server process (with the same `-XadditionalSearchPaths` argument).
 In this case, the node running the CorDapp and the JMeter server process both need to have the same version of the CorDapp - it needs to be
 installed as a CorDapp on the node, and needs to be on the class path of the JMeter server process.
 The JMeter process can either load its own
-copy of the CorDapp JAR or point to the CorDapp folder of the node installation.
+copy of the CorDapp `.jar` or point to the CorDapp folder of the node installation.

 In the case of JMeter remote invocation, the JMeter client might not actually  need the CorDapp package on the classpath,
-as the interaction with the CorDapp is happening server side - in this case, only the server process needs to have the CorDapp JAR
+as the interaction with the CorDapp is happening server side - in this case, only the server process needs to have the CorDapp `.jar`
 file on its search path.